 Let's discuss these special attributes:

-This attribute can be implemented for providing unique identification to any element.
-There are two primary reasons that you might want to use an id attribute on an element.
-The id attribute provides a unique identifier, which eventually makes it possible to identify the HTML element.
-When you contain two elements with the same name within the same script, the id attribute helps to distinguish the two same elements via the unique ID.
+The id attribute can be applied to assign a unique identity to any element.
+There can be two primary reasons for using the id attribute on an HTML element.
+The id attribute provides a unique identifier, which ultimately makes it possible to identify the element.
+When you have two elements of the same name within the same script, the id attribute helps to distinguish two similar elements through the unique ID.

 <p id = "para1"> Paragraph 1 in your HTML document.</p> <p id = "para2"> Paragraph 2 in your HTML document.</p>

 This attribute gives a recommended title for your element.
 Its behavior depends on the element upon which it's implemented, even though this is often implemented to display a tooltip if the cursor hovers (comes over) the element.

 <h3 title="Welcome to my Journal">Please visit</h3>

 This attribute is implemented by combining an element through a stylesheet (CSS) and identifying its class element.
 For more about class attribute, you can follow the Cascading Style Sheet (CSS).

 Here's an example of a class attribute: